hansrx7/rvb-calc-ai/PROJECT_WRITEUP.md

      - Brief description (small text)
    - **Button Behavior**: Clicking a chart button sends a message to AI requesting that specific chart

-7. **Location Card** (appears when ZIP code detected):
+7. **Phase 1 · Local Market Snapshot** (auto-updates when a ZIP/city is mentioned):
-   - Shows location information (city, state, ZIP)
+   - Shows current focus (`📍 City, State` + ZIP)
-   - Displays market data (median home price, average rent)
+   - Displays median home price, typical rent, property tax, and local growth assumptions
-   - Two action buttons:
-     - **"Use this data"**: Accepts location data and populates scenario
-     - **"Use my own values"**: Allows user to override with custom inputs
-   - Appears as a special message in chat flow
+   - Read-only summary; users simply continue the conversation with down payment and timeline details
+   - Refreshes automatically when a new ZIP/city is provided mid-conversation

 8. **Monte Carlo Progress Card** (special loading state):
    - Appears when Monte Carlo simulation is running